kjolley/BIGSdb_documentation/dbase_setup.rst

   * Isolate databases only: URL of BIGSdb script running the seqdef database (default: '/cgi-bin/bigsdb/bigsdb.pl').

+* delete_retire_only

+  * Set to 'yes' to retire the id of any isolate that is deleted.
+This prevents re-use of ids.
+This setting will override the global setting in bigsdb.conf.

 * disable_updates

   * Set to 'yes' to prevent updates.
 This is useful when moving databases or